 Smaller models like Haiku excel with focused, explicit prompts.
 Complex multi-step instructions cause drift.
 The recipe went through multiple iterations to find the right balance: enough context to execute correctly, minimal enough to avoid confusion.
 Each phase prompt fits in under 500 tokens.
 The builder receives a structured JSON plan, not prose.
 Constraints beat verbosity.

-Subagents communicate through JSON files in .goose/handoff/.
+Subagents communicate through JSON files in $WORKTREE/.handoff/.
+Each session uses an isolated git worktree, so handoff files are scoped to that execution context.
 This creates an explicit contract between phases.

 ├── 02-plan.json # Orchestrator → Builder